25 February 2025

 What is benchmarking and how does it contribute to the “one auditor through the farm gate” principle?
 Which other national schemes are benchmarked to GLOBALG.A.P. solutions, and which GLOBALG.A.P. standards have achieved international benchmarking recognition?
 Read on to find out.

-1) International benchmarking: GLOBALG.A.P. standards and add-ons undergo benchmarking to other programs with the aim of achieving international recognition from initiatives such as the Global Food Safety Initiative (GFSI), Global Seafood Sustainability Initiative (GSSI), and others.
+Benchmarking is the process of evaluating technical alignment of one standard to another.
+Within the GLOBALG.A.P. system, benchmarking follows two distinct streams, both of which aim to recognize alignment across various standards and schemes: 1) International benchmarking: GLOBALG.A.P. standards and add-ons undergo benchmarking to other programs with the aim of achieving international recognition from initiatives such as the Global Food Safety Initiative (GFSI), Global Seafood Sustainability Initiative (GSSI), and others.

 2) GLOBALG.A.P. benchmarking: different certification systems/certification program owners apply to have their scheme or checklist formally recognized as equivalent to a GLOBALG.A.P. scheme.